-The user’s USD-wallet in personal account is a simulation wallet.
-Buying and selling coins in indexes, gains or losses thereon is a virtual simulation.
-We are not able to conduct any transactions with the currency.
+The user’s USD wallet in personal account is a simulation wallet.
+Buying and selling coins in indices, gains or losses thereon are a virtual simulation.
+We are not able to conduct any transactions with real currency. *Partnership service Coin-cap.pro does not offer the service of buying or selling cryptocurrencies.

 When a bitcoin transaction is sent to the network, first off, it gets checked by nodes — computers, which are members of the Bitcoin network.
 After this check, it is placed in the space of unconfirmed transactions of the node and stored while waiting to be included in a block by some miner.
 Such a ‘waiting hall’ is essentially a mempool.